Online PhD & PsyD Programs in Counseling and Psychology – Doctoral Programs

 As for psychology, the American Psychological Association (APA) currently does not accredit any online doctoral programs.
 Therefore, the APA urges students wishing to pursue an online doctoral degree in psychology to seek online PhD programs in psychology that hold regional or national accreditation through the U.S. Department of Education or an accrediting body approved by the Council for Higher Education Accreditation (CHEA).

-Typical Admissions Requirements for PhD Programs in Counseling and Psychology
+Typical Admissions Requirements for Doctoral Programs in Counseling and Psychology

 Each doctoral program has its own unique admissions requirements.
 Here are some standard admissions requirements for online doctoral degree programs in counseling and psychology: